INTRODUCTION:

 B. Phanerogamia

-A. Crytogamia :
+A. Cryptogamia :

-Cryptogams refer to plants that do not produce flowers or seeds for reproduction, reproduce by means of spores instead of seeds.
-It included non-flowering plants or those without visible reproductive structures.
-It includes three sub-groups:1.Thallophyta : Thallophyta refers to a group of plants characterized by a thallus-like body organization.
+Cryptogams refer to plants that do not produce flowers or seeds for reproduction and reproduce by means of spores instead of seeds.
+It included non flowering plants or those without visible reproductive structures.
+It includes three sub groups:

 Thallus refers to a plant body that is not differentiated into true roots, stems, and leaves.
 It is a flat, undifferentiated structure.